defenseunicorns/uds-docs/src/content/docs/tutorials/add-package-to-bundle.md

 ## Add the Package Custom Resource to Podinfo Zarf Package

 You may wish to always deploy your application as a fully integrated [UDS Package](https://uds.defenseunicorns.com/structure/packages/).
-In this section, we will cover adding the `podinfo-package.yaml` to the sample UDS Bundle that we created in the first turorial.
+In this section, we will cover adding the `podinfo-package.yaml` to the sample UDS Bundle that we created in the first tutorial.

 ### Prerequisites
 This guide assumes that you created the UDS `Package` Custom Resource in the previous tutorial.